DomCritchlow/domcritchlow.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I’m working as a Technical Product Manager for the Department of Defense, developing tools and techniques to enable data driven insights for performance and efficiencies.
+I work at Booz Allen Hamilton as a Data Scientist, consulting and developing tools and techniques to advance the use of machine learning outputs.

 I studied Physics and Computer Science at Austin Peay State University in Clarksville Tennessee, where I focused my undergraduate research on high altitude balloons.
 My research later took me to an internship at NASA's Balloon Research and Development Lab on Wallops Island Virginia.